eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Wound Healing & Care

 Determine the extent of tissue loss, viability of skin edges, and angulation of wound edges.

 Devitalized tissue margins can be sharply débrided.
-In addition, perform careful undermining of surrounding tissues to minimize tension on the incision closure.
+In addition, perform careful undermining of surrounding tissues to minimize tension on the incision closure in order to minimize a widened scar.

 Absorbable buried suture can be used to approximate deeper layers to avoid excessive tension on the skin.
 Nonabsorbable or absorbable sutures can be used on the skin surface with gentle eversion of skin edges.
 Generally, use 5-0 to 3-0 absorbable sutures for deeper layers and 6-0 to 5-0 sutures (permanent or absorbable) for skin.